 Today, the colorful towns are instantly recognizable the world over.
 The terrain of the Cinque Terre makes life challenging, but also completely unique, and Daniele’s wit and charm had us enthralled and laughing for the entire 3 hour tour.

 I looked around at everyone enjoying the sunset glow and warm breeze on their face, laughing with friends and family, taking pictures and selfies to remember the moment forever.
 It was a beautiful slice of life out there on the water with Daniele and there was a lot to celebrate.
 Not just a 70th birthday or a new marriage, but new life chapters for us all to write, and friendships to enjoy.
 This was much more than a boat tour.
-It was just what I was hoping to find — a celebration of life — and no better place to celebrate it than on a gozzo in the Cinque Terre.
+It was just what I was hoping to find — a celebration of life — and no better place to experience it than on a gozzo boat in the Cinque Terre.

 Enjoy Cinque Terre Boat Tour - Daniele, Captain and Owner, email@example.com

 Tours meet in Manarola at Il Porticciolo restaurant.
 We highly recommend Daniele's Cinque Terre boat tour.
 As far as Cinque Terre tours go, I would go again in a heartbeat.